lunar-potato/readme-generator/results/README.md

-# Test run v2
+# Project 1

   ## Description

-  this is the second test run, made changes to the license path
+  this project is just a tester to show that this application works

   ## Table of Contents